YoungJu Choie: Recognition

-Choie has received several awards such as "The best Journal Paper Award (2002)" from the Korean Mathematical Society, "Kwon, Kyungwhan" Chaired Professor (2004) at Pohang University of Science and Technology, "The best woman Scientist of the year" award (2005) from Ministry of Science and Technology, "Amore-Pacific The best Women in Science and Technology" (2007), KOFWST (Korea Federation of Woman's Science and Technology Association) and the "2014 Distinguished research" award from Ministry of Education of Korea.
+Choie has received several awards such as "The best Journal Paper Award (2002)" from the Korean Mathematical Society, "Kwon, Kyungwhan" Chaired Professor (2004) at Pohang University of Science and Technology, "The best woman Scientist of the year" award (2005) from Ministry of Science and Technology, "Amore-Pacific The best Women in Science and Technology" (2007), KOFWST (Korea Federation of Woman's Science and Technology Association) and the "2014 Distinguished research" award from Ministry of Education of Korea.In 2021, she received the 17th Gyeongam Award in the Natural Sciences category.
+In 2022, Choie was awarded the Order of Science and Technology Merit (Innovation Medal), conferred by the President of the Republic of Korea.
+Starting in 2022, She was appointed as a University Professor at POSTECH until 2029.

 In 2013, Choie became one of the inaugural fellows of the American Mathematical Society.
 Choie became the first female mathematician as member of the Korean Academy of Science and Technology in 2018., retrieved 2018-12-22.
 She was the first female mathematician who received (2018) the academic award of Korean Mathematical Society.